 - Photographic (photo or video) evidence with the parties involved entering the place of residence and staying overnight.

-- Documentation, such as magazine subscriptions, credit card statements, and other legal documents that show the couple has the same address.
+- Documentation, such as magazine subscriptions, credit card statements, joint household bills, and other legal documents that show the couple has the same address.

 - Information gathered from social media accounts showing they are a couple.